Archives for April, 2010

 A new study to be published in the journal Psychological Science reveals that the cosmetic use of Botox may do more than get rid of wrinkles.
 As a molecular and developmental neurobiologist at Scienceblog.com reports, it may actually stop you from smiling--inside and out!

-In this brief, but interesting clip from Charlie Rose, Dr. Helen Mayberg, who is one of NARSAD's Healthy Minds Across America researchers, tells us what neuroscientists and the rest of us need to ask about understanding depression.
+In this brief, but interesting video clip from Charlie Rose, Dr. Helen Mayberg, who is one of NARSAD's Healthy Minds Across America researchers, tells us what neuroscientists and the rest of us need...

 Did you ever go to a restaurant and feel overwhelmed by the number of entrees?
 What about the vast variety of laundry detergents?
 Cars?
 Career choices?
 Potential spouses?
 Pizza toppings (any of you remember the days before pineapple was considered a legitimate pizza topping?)?

-In April and May, NARSAD presents a series of national series of public education forums that highlight the latest breakthroughs in mental health research.
+Today we interview Benita Shobe, the President and CEO of NARSAD, the Brain and Behavior Research Fund, whose free program Healthy Minds Across America is happening each weekend through May 8th.
+A schedule of events near you and free registration is at the HMAA Web site.
+Please tell us about Healthy Minds Across America.
+In April and May, NARSAD presents a national series of public education forums that highlight the latest breakthroughs in mental health research.
 Healthy Minds Across America represents a rare opportunity for people to meet the world’s leading experts on illnesses such as schizophrenia, depression, bipolar disorder, autism and post-traumatic stress disorder — and hear their messages of hope on the latest medications, treatments and support to improve the lives of those suffering from psychiatric illnesses.